Skip to Content

 The wait times at many locations mean they limit walk-ins each day or prohibit them entirely, but that may change again.

-If you don’t, you can check out other acceptable documentation here.
+If you don’t have a passport, you can check out other acceptable documentation here.

 Once completed, you will receive an email confirmation with a Universal Enrollment ID.
 Write it down.